 Google Stadia subscription tiers and pricing

 The new cloud-gaming platform will include two different subscription plans.

-The Stadia Base plan is the entry-level subscription that will allow anyone to play any game they purchase in the through the service.
+The Stadia Base plan is the entry-level subscription that will allow anyone to play any game they purchase through the service.
 However, using this plan, your gaming experience will be limited to a 1080p resolution with stereo sound, and you’ll need a 10Mb/s download internet connection.
-(Game pricing are yet to be revealed.)
+(Game pricing is yet to be revealed.)